Pnam0/ToDoListApplication/Readme.md

 5. School
 - #### The Application features a simple homepage.js, a todopage.js and a pagenotfound.js. pagenotfound will only be seen if the app has a incorrect path.
 - #### This Application uses Javascript and SCSS to inject different views (through routing) into a single HTML file.
-- #### *_Note As of right now you can only see preloaded To Do tasks.
-Although the button can be seen, the Edit, Delete and Add Buttons has not been fully implmented as of October 30th, 2021._
+- #### *_Note As of October 30th, 2021 you can only see preloaded To Do tasks.
+Although the button can be seen, the Edit, Delete and Add Buttons has not been fully implmented.

 ## Want to see the Deployed Version?
 #### The Deployed version of this app is available through: https://to-do-application-pn.netlify.app/